CuSO4-Chen/PLI/README.md

 # 📣 News
 - **[20/August/2025]** 🎉 Our paper is accepted by **EMNLP 2025 Main Conference(The 2025 Conference on Empirical Methods in Natural Language Processing)**!

 Thank you for your attention to our work!
-We will supplement our code and data within 1-1.5 months (guaranteed), please wait a little.
+We will supplement our code and data soon, please wait a little.